ferpoble2/Relief_Creator/readme.md

 - Lines must be shorter or equal than 100 characters when possible.
 - All files, clases, methods and functions must be documented.
 - When possible, files should contain a small program inside the block `if __name__ == __main__` with an example of the methods and definition in the file.
+- Method and function definitions must have the type of the parameters and the output using `typing` from python.